basetenlabs/frontend-log-viewer-challenge/INTERVIEWER.md

 ## Follow-on requirements

+- How to differentiate logs with different levels?
 - Some logs come from a particular replica.
 How would you allow the user to both:
   - View logs from one replica
   - View logs from all replicas at one and see which log came from which replica